vic-ffm/neo4j-export-tool/docs/Types.md

 ## Temporal Types

-All temporal types are serialised using their string representation:
+All temporal types are serialised using their string representation.

+**Note**: Neo4j stores temporal values with nanosecond precision, but .NET supports only 100-nanosecond precision.
+Values are automatically truncated to the nearest 100 nanoseconds during export.

 ### Date
 - **Neo4j Type**: `Date`